 Once you have your Known Traveler Number, you’re going to need to add that number to your travel profiles for the various airlines so that your Known Traveler Number will automatically show up in your itineraries.

 However, you should note that your Known Traveler Number will NOT automatically show up in all of your travel itineraries.
-Many people assume that once they add their Known Traveler Number to their profile, it will always show up but that’s not the case at all.
+Many people assume that once they add their Known Traveler Number to their profile, it will always show up but that’s not the case.
 So you always need to double check that your KTN was added.

-Sign in and click on View Account/My Account and then scroll to the Profile section where you can input your personal information.
-Click on Edit Traveler Information and then you’ll see the area to enter it in below.
+Sign in and click on Profile and Preferences and then click on “Travel identification documents” and then you’ll see the area to enter it in below.

 Go to the Delta website and log-in and then proceed to My Delta -> My Profile -> Basic Info.
 You’ll then see a field where you can input your Known Traveler Number.

 First, sign in to your JetBlue account.
 Click on the arrow in the upper right corner by your name and then click on “Edit profile.”
 Scroll down and you will see where to input your information.

 Most online travel agencies (like Expedia) will allow you to enter in your Known Traveler Number into your profile which should populate into your itinerary when you make a booking.
 But since you’re dealing with a third party, you should always verify that your number was properly included in your booking.